emmanouilidisk/emmanouilidisk.github.io/_pages/about.md

   [ <a href="https://github.com/emmanouilidisk"><i class="fab fa-github"></i></a> ]
 </div>
 <h2>Research!</h2>
-I am deeply passionate about understanding how AI models work at a foundational level.
-Through a blend of algorithmic and optimization techniques, I am interested in developing the theoretical foundations that characterize today's learning systems.
-I believe that by truly understanding and establishing a good scientific framework, we can ensure AI's safe, reliable, and impactful integration into our everyday lives.
+I am deeply passionate about understanding how AI really works at a foundational level.
+My research focuses on building the theoretical foundations that shape today’s learning systems, using a blend of algorithmic ideas and optimization techniques.
+I believe that only with a solid understanding and a strong scientific framework can we ensure the safe, reliable, and impactful integration of AI into our everyday lives.

-Beyond single-agent applications, I am, also, interested in interactions taking place in multi-agent environments.
-In such complex environments, multiple (AI)-agents are interacting with each other, each driven by their own incentives and goals.
-In that sense, I enjoy blending game theoretic concepts with optimization approaches for coordinating the interactions of the different agents and ensuring the successful function of the system as a whole.
+I am, also, fascinated by the dynamics in multi-agent environments, where (AI) agents interact and make decisions based on individual goals and incentives.
+In such intricate environments, I enjoy merging game theory with optimization to orchestrate meaningful interactions between agents, ensuring that the whole system functions cohesively and effectively.

+If you are interested in any of the above ideas, feel free to send me an <a href="mailto:emmanouilidis.kons@gmail.com">email</a>!

 <h2>Selected Honors & Awards</h2>
 <li>International Mathematics Competition (IMC)